eggai-tech/EggAI/examples/00-getting-started/README.md

 - **GitHub Issues:** [Submit a bug or feature request](https://github.com/eggai-tech/eggai/issues).
 - **Documentation:** Refer to the official docs for deeper insights.

-Thank you for choosing EggAI Multi-Agent Framework.
+Thank you for choosing EggAI Multi-Agent Meta Framework.
 Happy coding! 🤖🥚